Tosinkuzzy/alx-higher_level_programming/0x03-python-data_structures/README.md

 What is a sequence
 What is tuple packing
 What is sequence unpacking
-What is the del statement and how to use it
+What is the del statement and how to use it.

+Copyright - Plagiarism
+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.